grinnell-cs/csc151-dh/_labs/recursion-basics.md

 B side: [recursion-basics-b.rkt](../code/labs/recursion-basics-b.rkt)
 -->

 b.
-Grab the code from the following location.
+Grab the code from the following link.
 Side A will be the person closer to the board.

 * [recursion-basics.rkt](../code/labs/recursion-basics.rkt)